lmcrean/Steam-Report/README.md

 The business goals were to provide users with a fun and engaging quiz that would promote careers in STEAM.
 The user stories were developed to meet the business goals.

+The users would be young students, who would be interested in learning about their personality and career options.
+These users were generally intended to be new users, who would use the platform once during a careers session at their school.

 <div align="center"><h3> User Stories testing</h3>

 <img src="assets/media/userimg.png" width="800">

  </div>

-**Business stories**
+**Business goals**

-I need to promote Careers in STEAM
+> **As the business, I need to promote Careers in STEAM**
+- The quiz provides a fun and engaging way to learn about STEAM subjects, including personalised career suggestions based on the user's personality and skill set.
+- The quiz explains the OCEAN Personality Test and STEAM subjects in an easy-to-understand way.

+> **As the business, I need to promote my brand**
+- The logo is displayed on the home page above the terminal, as well as in the favicon.
+- The footer includes links to the developer's Github and LinkedIn profiles.

-I need to use CRUD logic
+> **As the software developer, I need to use CRUD logic (Create, Read, Update, Delete) to manage the user's data.**

-I need footers at the bottom to promote my brand
+- The user can Create a new username and high score
+- The user can Read the quiz questions and feedback efficiently with a clean design
+- The score logic updates as the user progresses through the quiz
+- The user has an option to Delete their data from the database at the end of the quiz.

-**User Stories Scope**
+**User Stories -- Scope**

-**I need a quiz that provides me with personal feedback on a certain holistic level.**
+> **As a new user, I need a quiz that provides me with personal feedback on a certain holistic level.**
  - the user takes a personality quiz at the beginning of the session.
  - the user takes a quiz on STEAM subjects.
  - the user receives a personal report at the end of the session, summarising their personality, academic knowledge and suggesting what qualities they might have for a career in STEAM.

-**I need a quiz that provides me with broader feedback that relates to other users.**
+> **As a new user, I need a quiz that provides me with broader feedback that relates to other users.**
  - the user is given a rank in the leaderboard, and is shown how many users have completed the quiz.
  - the user is told what rank they came in their most knowledgeable subject, in relation to other users.
 E.g. ```You came 5th in Science.```
  - the user is told what percentage they came in their strongest personality trait, in relation to other users.
 E.g. ```You scored in the top 20% for Openness.```

-**I want option to retake the quiz**
+> **As a new user, I want option to retake the quiz**
 - the user can easily navigate back to the menu

-**I need to feel comfortable about my personality data being handled.**
+> **As a new user, I need to feel comfortable about my personality data being handled.**
  - the user is prompted to use an anonymous Moniker, and is double checked to confirm that their input is not their real name.
  - the purpose is clearly stated that the data is used to provide career feedback.

-**Structure**
+**User Stories -- Structure**

-**I need all the controls to navigate the test successfully**
+> **As a new user, I need all the controls to navigate the test successfully**

  - There are validation loops infused throughout the application, to ensure that the computer collects the correct data from the user.
  - The user is prompted to enter a username, which is validated to confirm it is 3-9 characters long.
 Rationale for this is the leaderboard display.
  - The user is prompted to enter a number from 1 to 5 to navigate the Menu
  - The user is prompted to enter a number from 1 to 9 on a scale of Strongly Disagree to Strongly Agree
  - The user is prompted to enter a number from 1 to 4 to complete the test

-**I need the quiz to provide ongoing feedback, in order to keep me engaged.**
+> **As a new user, I need the quiz to provide ongoing feedback, in order to keep me engaged.**
  - The user gets feedback on their overall personality traits at the end of the quiz.
  - The user can see their running score during the STEAM Quiz.
  - The user can see their overall results as describedin User Story ```I need a quiz that provides me with personal feedback on a certain holistic level.```

-**I need the quiz to be dynamic, in order to keep me engaged.**
+> **As a new user, I need the quiz to be dynamic, in order to keep me engaged.**
 - the OCEAN Personality Test randomises the questions from a database of 25 questions
 - the STEAM quiz select 10 random MCQs from a large API database

-**Skeleton needs**
+ **User Stories -- Skeleton**
-I need to see simple branding consistently throughout the application.
+> **As a new user, I need to see simple branding consistently throughout the application.**
 - the logo is displayed on the home page above the terminal
 - white on blue headings are used throughout the application

-**I need the all the text to fit in the terminal box**
+> **As a new user, I need the all the text to fit in the terminal box**
 - the python code is never more than 79 characters long per line.
 - line breaks are used where appropriate

-**Where appropriate, I want to get an idea of my progress through the subject quiz.**
+> **As a new user, I want to get an idea of my progress through the subject quiz.**
 - For the OCEAN Personality quiz, there is no "score" fed back until the end, so as not to influence the user's answers with a "right answer".
 - For the STEAM quiz the user is told what question they are on, and their running score.

-**Surface needs**
+**User Stories -- Surface**

+> **As a new user, I need the text to be readable and clear.**
+- the white on blue heading at the top of the terminal ensures the user always knows where they are in the application.
+- where appropriate the text is highlighted with color prompts, such as red, amber, green.

-I would like to have the overall website design to evoke a positive emotional response.
+> **As a new user, I need to have the overall website design evoke a positive emotional response.**
 - terminal is centered on the page
 - the background is a blue cloud vector, playing with the steam motif.
 - the logo is a steam motif, with bright colors and friendly cursive font
 - the favicon is a globe, to represent the the global nature of STEAM careers, as well as a positive representation of education.
 - the hero image below the terminal is a group of happy students, to represent the target audience of the application.

-I need the text to be readable and clear.
-- the white on blue heading at the top of the terminal ensures the user always knows where they are in the application.
-- where appropriate the text is highlighted with color prompts, such as red, amber, green.

 ### 2.1.2.
 Initial Product Research